appleyuchi/Decision_Tree_Prune/README.md

 	3.search "critical_value" in CVP_top.py and change it to be what you want.
 	4.python CVP_top.py
-of course,you can skip the first 3 steps if you just want to see its performance with default datasets(abalone_parts and credit-a)
+Of course,you can skip the first 3 steps if you just want to see its performance with default datasets(abalone_parts and credit-a)

 ----------------CVP--Operation method(end)---------------------------------